borisvanschooten/webcogs-ai-toolkit/README.md

 	"ai_vendor": "openai",
 	"ai_model": "o3",
 	"system_prompts": [
-		{ "file": "js/webcogs_core_docs.md" },
+		{ "file": "../../js/webcogs_core_docs.md" },
-		{ "file": "apps/webcogs-example-app/app_docs.md" },
+		{ "file": "app_docs.md" },
+		{ "text": "\n## CSS definitions\n\n", "file": "basestyles.css"},
-		{ "text": "\n## SQL table definitions\n\n", "file": "apps/webcogs-example-app/datamodel.sql"}
+		{ "text": "\n## SQL table definitions\n\n", "file": "datamodel.sql"}
 	],
-	"wd": "apps/webcogs-example-app/plugins/",
+	"wd": "plugins/",
 	"targets": [
 		{
-			"name": "mainmenu",
+			"name": "login",
-			"prompts": [ { "file": "mainmenu/plugin_docs.md" } ],
+			"prompts": [ { "file": "login/plugin_docs.md" } ],
-			"file": "mainmenu/plugin.js"
+			"file": "login/plugin.js"
 		},
 		{
-			"name": "useradmin",
+			"name": "sidebar_tickets",
-			"prompts": [ { "file": "useradmin/plugin_docs.md" } ],
-			"file": "useradmin/plugin.js"
+			"prompts": [ { "text": "Create a widget that shows in the sidebar, showing a vertical list of all open tickets, sorted by date.
+Open tickets are tickets for which response = NULL.
+If you click on a ticket, route to ticket_overview." } ], "file": "sidebar_tickets/plugin.js"
 		},
-		...
+		{
+			"name": "ticketadmin",
+			"prompts": [ { "file": "ticketadmin/plugin_docs.md" } ],
+			"file": "ticketadmin/plugin.js"
+		},
+		[...]
 	]
 }
 ```

 ai_vendor and ai_model refer to the LLM to use.
 Currently only openai is supported.
 In system_prompts you can define a series of prompts.
 They are simply concatenated and fed into the LLM as the system prompt.
 In targets you can define multiple build targets, each with its own prompts and output file.
 For each build target, you can again define a series of prompts which are concatenated to form the user prompt used to generate the code.

-The buildcog command line tool can then be used to build targets.
+The buildcog command line tool can now be used to build targets.
 You first have to pass the OpenAI API key in a secrets.js file.
 See secrets-example.js for an example.
 Once you defined the key, you can use the following command to re-generate plugins for the example app:

 ```
 buildcog build <target_name> apps/webcogs-example-app/manifest.json